metalwarrior665/rebirth-failed-requests/README.md

 - The run be will resurrected with only the rebirth requests non-handled in the queue so any state has to work with that setting (usually should be fine).

 ## How to run
-Detailed input description is available on actor's apge.
+Detailed input description is available on [actor's page](https://apify.com/lukaskrivka/rebirth-failed-requests/input-schema).

 - You can provide either:
     - **run IDs** to scan for requests to be rebirth